 As you can see, people don’t mess around when it comes to purchasing the perfect domain name for their website or business!

 If you look at the above list, you’ll also notice a commonality among these valuable domain names: they are mostly single word domains or short letter phrases.

 This is a common trend across pretty much any niche or industry when it comes to domain name value.

 Some characteristics of valuable domain names include:

-- Length: 3-4 letter domain names are inherently valuable because it is impossible to register more of these domain names (they’re taken), and many of these domain names can serve as exact matches for brands or companies.
+Length: 3-4 letter domain names are inherently valuable because it is impossible to register more of these domain names, and many of these domains can serve as exact matches for brands or companies.

-- Age and Authority: Aged domains typically have greater domain authority due to their age and the potential they’ve had for gaining backlinks over the years.
-This is another reason why short domain names (that were probably registered 10+ years ago) are so expensive.
+Age and Authority: Aged domains typically have greater domain authority due to their age and the potential they’ve had for gaining backlinks over the years.

-- Brand-Ability: zyxq.com or some random 4 letter combination isn’t the easiest domain to transform into a brand…privatejet.com or aaa.com on the other hand have potential and are very straightforward.
+Brand-Ability: zyxq.com or some random 4 letter combination isn’t the easiest domain to transform into a brand…privatejet.com or aaa.com on the other hand have potential.

 Considering these value-adding factors is one of the most important parts of successfully flipping domain names.

-In other words, domains are either considered valuable (and a good flipping option) if they are excellent names for a topic/niche/business or because they are rare/impossible to register again (like 3-4 letter combos).
+In other words, domains are either considered valuable if they are excellent names for a topic/niche/business or because they are rare/impossible to register again (like 3-4 letter combos).